itsjunetime/rager/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
+    complete    List completions for view command
     desync      Clear all logs off of your device help        Prints this message or the help of the given subcommand(s) prune       Delete all entries that match the terms search      Search through the logs currently on your device sync        Download all the logs from the server that you don't currently have on your device view        View a specific Entry

 ```

+## Completion

+Rager offers shell tab completions for the `view` subcommand, as long as you run `rager complete --install` and follow its prompts.